agustincaucino-wico/DemoWicoApp/.github/instructions/instructionsCopilot.instructions.md

 Always use existing components and patterns in the codebase to maintain consistency.
 Always use the back/dev/schema.yml when using endpoints Always use router for navigation
+Always try to use the predefined functions from the utils folder.

 **Backend**
 When making views, only implement GET, POST, and DELETE methods unless specified otherwise.